 5. Plan A Visitor Roster

-Everyone you know will want to come and take a look at your new baby as soon as you are at home.
+Everyone you know will want to come and look at your new baby as soon as you are at home.

-Hopefully, if they have a bit of respect, they will make contact with you and ask for the best time to visit.
+Hopefully, if they have a bit of respect, they will contact you and ask for the best time to visit.

-Set out some time when you are happy with receiving visitors (as long as they bring gifts!).
+Set out when you are happy with receiving visitors (as long as they bring gifts!).
 When it’s not the time for visitors, turn off your doorbell, and hibernate.

 Luckily, I had some time away from work…which I had to extend due to the childbirth issues we had!

-The result of my time off was that I was able to take on a lot more tasks, especially overnight.
+The result of my time off was that I could take on a lot more tasks, especially overnight.

-Due to the level of destruction, my wives body had to go through, I felt it was only right that I got up for every night feed, so I did.
-It didn’t stop her getting up too, despite me suggesting otherwise!
+Due to the level of destruction my wife’s body had to go through, I felt it was only right that I got up for every night feed, so I did.
+It didn’t stop her from getting up, too, despite me suggesting otherwise!

 Sharing the tasks and working as a team made the first week at home much easier.
-Make a plan before you go to bed so you know which of you is going to get up for each feed.
+Make a plan before you go to bed, so you know which of you will get up for each feed.

 During the day, do the same.